Break the Habit of Fault-finding and Blaming

 January 21, 2018

-Emmanuel F. Silan, PhD
+Emmanuel F. Silan, PhD, RPsy

 We can re-program our mind and liberate ourselves from negative beliefs to life-enhancing ones.